Get Answers to all your Questions

 A very small population of a species faces a greater threat of extinction than a larger population because of the following reasons:

-2. Small population is helpless against abrupt change in climate.
-Because of genetic drift, odds of species with small
+2. Small populations are helpless against abrupt climate changes.
+Because of genetic drift, the odds of species with a small population may be wiped out.

-3. Small population gets reproductively isolated so no exchange of genes, that would lead to less variations.
+3. A small population gets reproductively isolated so no exchange of genes, which would lead to fewer variations.

 Posted by